-With all of the aid going to Haiti after the 2010 earthquake, evaluation had a role to play in helping to ensure that money is spent well and projects managed effectively to achieve intended results.
-The DAC Network on Development Evaluation has been working to promote a collaborative approach to evaluating the reconstruction and recovery efforts, bringing together Haitian and international partners to support learning and accountability.
-This effort is led by the Observatoire / Haiti Evaluation and Learning Support Office, supporting national stakeholders to engage with evaluations and build capacities for better results management in the long run.
-This evaluation support function is run by the organisation URD, with support from ECHO and the evaluation departments of Ireland and the U.K..
-Development partners, Haitian NGOs, government and implementing agencies are invited to work with this office to increase collaboration and data sharing and ensure take up of evaluation findings.
+Following the 2010 earthquake in Haiti, the DAC Network on Development Evaluation worked to promote a collaborative approach to evaluate reconstruction and recovery efforts, bringing together Haitian and international partners to support learning and accountability.
+This effort was led by the Observatoire / Haiti Evaluation and Learning Support Office, supporting national stakeholders to engage with evaluations and build capacities for better results management in the long run.
+The evaluation support function was run by the organisation URD, with support from ECHO and the evaluation departments of Ireland and the U.K.

 Key resources on the Haiti earthquake response

-Following the Haiti Earthquake in January 2010, and the large-scale relief and recovery efforts that have been mounted, a number of evaluative efforts have already been initiated or are being planned by diverse stakeholders.
-The number of evaluation initiatives is likely to continue to grow as pressure to explain and account for the results of aid efforts in Haiti mount.
+Following the Haiti Earthquake in January 2010, and the large-scale relief and recovery efforts that have been mounted, a number of evaluative efforts were initiated by diverse stakeholders.

 One of the lessons from the Indian Ocean Tsunami events is that high accountability pressure led to a number of fragmented, individual evaluations.
 This type of fragmentation not only results in duplication and wasted effort, but can overwhelm local systems and undercut opportunities for learning about broader impacts.
-The responsibility for ensuring a more co-ordinated and useful evaluation effort in Haiti lies partly with evaluation managers.
+The responsibility for ensuring a more co-ordinated and useful evaluation effort lies partly with evaluation managers.
 But it also depends on demands made at the policy level.
-DAC members and other development partners will be asked to respond to questions from parliaments, media and the public about the results achieved in Haiti.
-When translating this accountability need into demand for evaluations, policy makers need to be aware of the opportunities for collaboration and help ensure a co-ordinated and joined-up evaluation approach.
+DAC members and other development partners are asked to respond to questions from parliaments, media and the public about results achieved.
+When translating this accountability need into demand for evaluations, policy makers need to be aware of the opportunities for collaboration and help promote co-ordinated and joint evaluation approaches.

 Haiti Evaluation Task Force

 This joint context analysis synthesises background material, research and evaluations for those involved in assessing the earthquake response.
-A shared context analysis and evaluation framework can help reduce duplication and support joint thinking and work.
-Using a common basis for analysis will also make it easier to share and compare findings from evaluations carried out by different agencies.
+Shared context analyses and evaluation frameworks can help reduce duplication and support joint thinking and work.
+Using a common basis for analysis also makes it easier to share and compare findings from evaluations carried out by different agencies.

 Evaluation Support Office in Haiti

-The Task Force is looking at how best to support evaluation in Haiti and developed a Concept Note (see attachment three) on how a support office might strengthen evaluation capacities and improve coordination and use of evaluation findings.
-The group agreed that it was necessary to engage with stakeholders in Port-au-Prince and a team visited Haiti from 18 to 22 October 2010 to undertake these consultations.
+The Task Force looked at how best to support evaluation in Haiti and developed a Concept Note (see attachment three) on how a support office might strengthen evaluation capacities and improve coordination and use of evaluation findings.